CumulusNetworks/docs/content/cumulus-linux-513/Installation-Management/Upgrading-Cumulus-Linux.md

 {{%notice note%}}
 - You cannot upgrade the switch to a new release train.
 For example, you **cannot** use package upgrade to upgrade the switch from 4.x to 5.x.
-- Package upgrade only supports the current version plus two.
-For example, you can upgrade from Cumulus Linux 5.11 to Cumulus Linux 5.13 with package upgrade only if you installed the 5.11 binary image.
 - Package upgrade always updates to the latest available release in the Cumulus Linux repository.
 For example, if you are currently running Cumulus Linux 5.10.0 and perform a package upgrade, the packages upgrade to the latest 5.13 release.
 - The package upgrade command might restart or stop services as part of the upgrade process.
 - The package upgrade command might disrupt core services by changing core service dependency packages.